• Skip to primary navigation

 How To Hand Paint Furniture with Latex Paint

-1. Sandpaper - I like to use100 grit to sand everything down in the beginning and 220 for in-between coats.
+• Sandpaper or a sand block - I like to use 100 grit sandpaper to sand everything down in the beginning and 220 for the coats in between.

-4. Latex Paint- I like to use Sherwin Williams, Ace's Valspar or Benjamin Moore
+• Latex paint - I prefer Sherwin Williams, Ace's Valspar or Benjamin Moore.

-5. Paint Brush-Selecting a brush is also very important.
-I like to use Purdy or Zibra Brushes they have soft smooth bristles making for a smooth finish.
+• Paint Brush - Selecting a brush that is decent quality is very important.
+I like to use Purdy or Zibra brushes they have soft smooth bristles making for a smooth finish.

 How To Hand Paint Furniture with Latex Paint